Tuumix/Placar_React/README.md

-This simple counter project was developed using React, and to style all the components was used styled-components.
+This simple counter project was developed using React.
+To style all the components was used styled-components.

 To run this on your machine, first you will need to install the dependecies with the command: yarn install(If you are using yarn);